 Product you use in a hot shower: Massaging body wash or conditioner into your skin and hair under hot water may seem luxurious until you discover that those open pores are absorbing more than just oils and soap.
 If you start anywhere with clean and green living, start with these products and eliminate the worst offenders.

-have a fitness quickie: Have a gym routine?
+have a fitness quickie: Have a fitness routine?
 Great!
-You’re a #yogaeverydamnday kind of girl?
+You’re a yoga every damn day kind of girl?
 We love it.
 But, life happens – and the days we can’t make it through our normal routine are the ones we need a kick of endorphins most!
 Even if you don’t normally workout, this might be a great way to transition yourself into more activity.
 Find a short, versatile routine you know by heart that can be done with no equipment.
-Here are 6 30-minute workouts, try our hotel room routine, or find out how Tracy Anderson works out fast on the go.
+Here are 6 30-minute workouts, try our hotel room routine at home, or find out how Tracy Anderson works out fast on the go.

 Eat more fat: Learn a little more about fat.
-The devil of the pre-00’s, but the darling of 2016.
+The devil of the pre-00’s, but the darling of 2021.
+Keto has become one of the most popular wellness trends of the past few years.
 If you haven’t yet caught on, see how adding more clean fats to your diet can boost your metabolism, energy levels and overall well-being!

-stay inspired: Do you love fashion, politics or sports?
-How do you stay on top of trends or sharpen your ideas about things you care about?
+stay inspired: They say, ‘Energy flows where attention goes.’
 Keep a steady mental diet of good wellness inspiration coming your way this year by subscribing to our newsletter or liking us on social media.
-A few other wellness inspos we love?
-Meet all of our Guest Editors here.